|Class Times||Tuesday and Thursday 3:30PM - 4:50PM, Friday 2:00pm-4:50pm (recitation)|

 We cover a lot of ground in this course, and quite rapidly.
 Here are the central themes:

-Cosi21a is required for admission to this course.
+Cosi12b and Cosi21a are required for admission to this course.

 The instructor reserves the right to make changes to this syllabus and the associated curriculum web site if he deems it necessary.
 Any changes will either be announced in class or through e-mail.
 All students are responsible for finding out about such changes.
 Each student must be aware that not all assignments are listed in the syllabus.
 Students must use their common sense and not look for loopholes in the syllabus because, ultimately, the instructor has the final say in all matters.
 If you are confused on any assignment, ask the instructor for clarification.

 By deciding to stay in this course, you are agreeing to all parts of this syllabus.
 In fairness to everyone, the syllabus must apply equally to all students without exception.